KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

 Sometimes the same analytical driver (i.e., the same concept, like the concept of product brand) should display different values according to the user that is executing it.

-Suppose you have a report on sales and costs like the one in :numref:`parametrreportbehav` and you want to add to it the possibility to filter also on product brands.
+Suppose you have a report on sales and costs like the one in the first figure of this chapter and you want to add to it the possibility to filter also on product brands.
 If you load the report as the general manager, you should choose between all the possible product brands in the corresponding parameter.
 If instead you load it as, for instance, the food manager, then you should be able to filter only on product brands related to the Food familiy.

 In order to do this, let us focus again on the definition of the LOV and check that the already defined use mode All Brands is associated to the correct role general_manager.
 Here you can add a second tab, called for instance Profiled_Brands, and associate it to the role product_manager.
 This is because the food manager user has product_manager role with profile attribute *pr_family = Food*.